-As a leading Chicago family law attorney, we understand how complicated the family unit can be.
+Our Chicago family law attorney understands how complicated the family unit can be.
 After all, it includes the most important people in our lives as well as some complex challenges and complications.
 When it comes to Illinois family law, there is a broad range of rules, topics, and guidelines that are governed by the city, state, and federal courts.
 These laws can significantly impact families, and the outcome any one person or unit is seeking.
 A Chicago family law attorney may practice law that concerns the obligations and rights of all family members, including children and domestic partners, as well as, same-sex marriages, divorce, child abuse, and domestic violence.

-Hurst, Robin, Kay & Allen, LLC are leading Chicago, IL family law attorneys with years of experience in helping people with family law matters.
+Our team has years of experience in helping people with family law matters.
 We understand many of these issues come with heated emotions, sensitivity, and young children.
 Rest assured, we keep your interests, and that of your family, in mind throughout our working relationship.
 For a consultation with one of our attorneys, call our firm today.
 A family law attorney can be of the utmost assistance for a variety of different family-related issues.
 These attorneys have the necessary knowledge, skills, and experience with helping clients reach a solution to the issues they are facing.
 They are also a wealth of information when it comes to providing sound and caring guidance to clients.
 It’s important to seek the services of these types of attorneys in order to overcome difficult obstacles like divorce, child custody, and more.
-Reach out to Hurst, Robin, Kay & Allen, LLC today to get the assistance that you and your family need.
+Reach out to Hurst, Robin & Kay, LLC today to get the assistance that you and your family need.

 Child Custody